Here’s How to Fail as a Musician…

 At the very least you will be one step closer to creating your masterpiece.
 Nothing helps you develop faster as an artist than recording.
 It externalizes the process and causes you to learn and grow as a result.

-From a marketing standpoint, having product allows you to go out there and start building that fan base now and after all, that’s the point; to be heard.
+From a marketing standpoint, having product allows you to go out there and start building that fan base now.
+After all, that’s the point; to be heard.
 Do it, and do it now.
 Be whoever you’re going to be.
 Life is not going to wait.

 And finally, if you really want to make sure you fail as a musician…